 The Colorado Class on Sunday, along with the rest of the day, went very well.
 Only placed 17th out of 18, but shaved 6 seconds off my best lap time, with my final lap being the fastest.
 The race start went a lot better.
 The race didn't feel like it was too long this time, which also meant that I remembered to use the headrest and had no neck strain trouble.
 Almost pulled out of the race when the left exhaust baffle started coming off, but I really didn't want to DNF, so I grabbed the baffle while at speed between T3 and T4, twisted it tight, burnt my gloves pretty good, burnt my hand a little, but was able to finish.
 The baffle never moved before and technically shouldn't (Yes, it was safety wired), but it did, and it will get fixed so it can't happen again.
 I won't describe how and where that malfunction initially diverted my attention...

 I'm still way too slow.
 But the long list of areas for improvement is getting easier to see and harder to resist.
 HPR is starting to feel like home - and that is a great feeling!
-I'm getting bored with my current pace and feel a lot better about: Getting my corner speeds up, not coasting up to my braking points ("It's like you're on final approach for landing in the corners!", I remember one instructor saying a few years ago, and not in a complimentary way.), transitioning and driving through the chicane much more aggressively (Where the bike excels, but my nerve doesn't), working on my body positioning (I'm getting more comfortable moving around but getting too comfortable about not moving enough), and better shifting technique (2 botched shifts can really rattle the concentration, but were probably caused by not concentrating enough in the first place).
+I'm getting bored with my current pace and feel a lot better about: Getting my corner speeds up, not coasting up to my braking points ("It's like you're on final approach for landing in the corners!", one instructor said, and not in a complimentary way.), transitioning and driving through the chicane much more aggressively (Where the bike excels, but my nerve doesn't), working on my body positioning (I'm getting more comfortable moving around, but getting too comfortable about not moving enough), and better shifting technique (2 botched shifts can really rattle the concentration, but were probably caused by not concentrating enough in the first place).
 The tires picked up an awful lot of rubber at both ends, which means that they could be used a bit harder.
 Retreading one's own tires with the stickier bits of other racers' tires isn't a speed secret.

 What I'm starting to refer to as Byers Syndrome (That coming down after the post-race high, where I get all resentful about my performance when driving home) was remedied by remembering that 6 second drop in lap times.
 Just think: If that can be repeated, I'll be competitive in ROR by the end of the 2015 season!
 Why, I might even be on the front of the official 2016 MRA T-shirt!!
 Isn't that great?
 No, that's delusional!
 Seriously though, getting into the 2:20s is now a goal I'm far more optimistic about for 2014 - something I was despairing about while approaching Byers the last time/first time.
 And 2014 is just prep for 2015.
 The EXperimental500 will make a lot more sense by then.